Shalom Nagar: Depiction in media

-Nagar was the subject of a 2010 documentary, Hatalyan ("The Hangman" התליין), by Avigail Sperber and Netalie Braun.
-The film won the Best Documentary award at the Haifa International Film Festival.
+Nagar was the subject of a 2010 documentary, The Hangman (התליין), by Avigail Sperber and Netalie Braun.
+The film was produced with support from the Foundation for Jewish Culture's Lynn and Jules Kroll Fund for Jewish Documentary Film.
+It won the Best Documentary award at the Haifa International Film Festival.
 It is dedicated to the memory of Nagar's son Noam, and includes footage from his funeral.
-Renee Ghert-Zand wrote for The Forward that after seeing Hatalyan, she thought of Shalom Nagar as "the Forrest Gump of Israel".
+Renee Ghert-Zand wrote for The Forward that after seeing The Hangman, she thought of Shalom Nagar as "the Forrest Gump of Israel".
 She explained: "Like the character played by Tom Hanks, Nagar improbably finds himself in the midst of historical events and meeting famous (infamous, really) people".
-She concluded that "the look in Nagar's eyes [...] suggests more to this real-life character than religious platitudes and an affable nature".
+She concluded that "the look in Nagar's eyes ... suggests more to this real-life character than religious platitudes and an affable nature".
+Legal scholar Itamar Mann describes the film as "an implicit critique of mass atrocity adjudication", situating it alongside critiques by Hannah Arendt and Shoshana Felman in his essay The Hangman's Perspective.

 A German-language novelization of his story, Nagars Nacht ("Nagar's Night"), by Astrid Dehe and Achim Engstler, was published in 2014.
 It was translated into English by Helen MacCormac and Alyson Coombes, and published as Eichmann's Executioner in 2017.
 Library Journal said of the translation: "The weaving of past with present, fact with fiction brings Eichmann alive and even humanizes him, a feat that impressively expands our understanding of the Holocaust".